monosans/socnet/README.md

 # SocNet

-Social network written in Django Framework as a portfolio project.
+Social network written in Django Framework.

 ## What can users do?